nithishakumar/UnitySmartCopy/README.md

 #### What is copied?

-UnitySmartCopy copies and pastes all modifiable serializable fields, including:
+SmartCopy copies and pastes all modifiable serializable fields, including:

 - Public fields
 - Private fields marked with [SerializeField]